rtyley/spongycastle-old/README.markdown

 #### Licence

-Bouncy Castle use an (adaptation of the MIT X11 License)[http://www.bouncycastle.org/licence.html] and as Spongy Castle is a simple re-package of Bouncy Castle, you should consider it to be licenced under those same terms.
+Bouncy Castle uses an [adaptation of the MIT X11 License](http://www.bouncycastle.org/licence.html) and as Spongy Castle is a simple re-package of Bouncy Castle, you should consider it to be licenced under those same terms.